undomained/teds/doc/contributing.rst

    git commit

 which prompts you with the commit message before the actual commit is performed.
-Attention: never run ``git commit -a`` unless you are an experienced Git user!
+Attention: never run :command:`git commit -a` unless you are an experienced Git user!

 The basics of how to write commit messages are well explained in this blog post: https://chris.beams.io/posts/git-commit.
 In short, start with a summary line consisting of no more than 50 characters, not followed by a period.
 Leave a blank line followed by further description if necessary.
 For small commits, just the summary line may be sufficient.
 Write the whole commit message in the imperative tense (i.e. "Fix typo" not "Fixed typo").
 These might seem like arbitrary rules but getting in the habit of creating quality commit messages makes using and collaborating with Git a lot easier!
-For instance, go ahead and issue ``git log --oneline`` in the source directory.
+For instance, go ahead and issue :command:`git log --oneline` in the source directory.
 You will notice that only the header line is taken from the commit messages.
 If these are well written it makes searching for a particular commit a lot easier.

 Finally, issue